 The town is built on the side of a hill.
 There are steep steps to navigate to get to the shops, restaurants and tea houses that are terraced for several hundred feet up the hill.

 Jioufen had the first movie theater on Taiwan.
 It is now a tourist attraction.

 I stopped at one of the tea stands to purchase some Oolong tea.

 I tried tea service at one of the many tea parlors in Jioufen.

 The return to Taipei took twice as long as the outbound trip because of heavy traffic.
 I grabbed a quick bite at a downtown restaurant before hoping on the subway to get back to the hotel.

 I didn’t get to see a lot of Taiwan but what I saw was intriguing.
-The dancing scene and running into people I knew was really a treat.
+The dancing scene and running into someone I knew from Cincinnati was really a treat.
 Taiwan definitely merits a another and longer stay.